KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/django-101/step7.md

 Migrations are very powerful and let you change your models over time, as you develop your project, without the need to delete your database or tables and make new ones - it specializes in upgrading your database live, without losing data.
 We’ll cover them in more depth in a later part of the tutorial, but for now, remember the three-step guide to making model changes:

 - Change your models (in `models.py`).
-- Run `python manage.py makemigrations` to create migrations for those changes
+- Run `python3 manage.py makemigrations` to create migrations for those changes
-- Run `python manage.py migrate` to apply those changes to the database.
+- Run `python3 manage.py migrate` to apply those changes to the database.

 The reason that there are separate commands to make and apply migrations is because you’ll commit migrations to your version control system and ship them with your app; they not only make your development easier, they’re also usable by other developers and in production.

 Read the `django-admin` documentation for full information on what the `manage.py` utility can do.